q270311/todo-list-react/README.md

 ## Description
 Project implemented during the _Frontend Developer od podstaw_ course at the **YouCode** -  online programming school.

-The web application allows you, to save tasks to be done soon on the board.
-They can also be words to be learned in another language for example.
+The web application allows you to save tasks to be done in the near future on the board.
+For example, it could be words that need to be learned in another language.

+Short description of the program's functionality:

+Enter the content of the task into the "Dodaj nowe zadanie" field and confirm it with the "enter" key or click the "Dodaj zadanie" button.
-The green button allows you to mark the task as completed.
+The green button, to the left of the task, allows you to mark the task as done.
-Each of the tasks can be removed from the board at any time by clicking the trash can icon.
+Each task can be removed from the board at any time, by clicking the trash can icon to the right of the task.
+By clicking on the content of the task, we go to the subpage containing the details of the task.
+The search engine allows you, to find tasks that contain a specific phrase.
+Completed tasks may be invisible - after pressing the "Ukryj ukończone".
+The "Ukończ wszystkie" button, marks all tasks as completed.
+At any time, you can download sample tasks, by clicking "Pobierz przykładowe zadania".
+The "o autorze" tab, contains information about the author of the project.

 ## Languages
  - HTML